 Maryland's six regions (Yes, six!
-We count our gem of the Chesapeake Bay as its very own region.) span diverse landscapes and offer action-packed activities, unique attractions, historical landmarks and exciting events.
+We count our gem of the Chesapeake Bay as its very own region.) span diverse landscapes and offer action-packed activities, unique attractions, historical landmarks and hip events.
 Add to that comfortable lodging and delectable dining, and your story will certainly jump off the page.

 The sampling of story ideas that follow can spark your next idea for a perfect travel article, or provide inspiration for other matchless pieces.
 If you need additional assistance, please use the Contact Us section and we will be delighted to help craft your Maryland story.